Beyond the Reach: Production

 On September 7, 2013, Michael Douglas and Jeremy Irvine joined the cast of the film, then titled The Reach.
-Filming began on September 13, 2013, in Farmington, New Mexico.
+Filming began in Farmington and Shiprock, New Mexico on September 13, 2013, and wrapped in late October.

 Release

-The film premiered at the 2014 Toronto International Film Festival on September 6, 2014.
-The next day, Roadside Attractions bought the distribution rights to the film for $2 million.
-In February 2015, the film's trailer was released, revealing its new title, Beyond the Reach.
-Roadside Attractions released the film in the United States in theaters and on video on demand on April 17, 2015.
+The film had its world premiere in the Special Presentations section at the 39th Toronto International Film Festival on September 6, 2014.
+The next day, Lionsgate and Roadside Attractions acquired U.S. distribution rights to the film for $2.2 million.

+Roadside Attractions released the film's first trailer on February 5, revealing its new title, Beyond the Reach, and announced that it would release simultaneously in theaters and on-demand in the United States on April 17, 2015.

 Critical reception

-The film received mixed reviews from critics.
-On Rotten Tomatoes, the film has a rating of 36%, based on 69 reviews, with a rating of 4.95/10.
-The site's critical consensus reads, "Beyond the Reach promises goofy genre pleasures, but fails to deliver, losing the viewer—and a villainous turn from Michael Douglas—in a misguided story that stumbles to the finish."
-On Metacritic, the film has a score of 33 out of 100, based on 18 critics, indicating "generally unfavorable reviews".

-Kyle Smith of the New York Post gave the film a half a star out of four, saying "Beyond the Reach fails to achieve the Southwestern-noir potency of No Country for Old Men, but there's no denying it brings to mind another Southwestern classic about malicious pursuit: the Road Runner cartoons."
+Beyond the Reach was met with a generally negative reception from critics.

 Bill Goodykoontz of The Arizona Republic gave the film two out of five stars, saying "Beyond the Reach is a misfire, one of those movies that never quite rises to the level of guilty pleasure.
 Michael O'Sullivan of The Washington Post gave the film one and a half stars out of four, saying "There are goofy, primal pleasures to be had in the first two-thirds of the film.
 But Beyond the Reach exceeds even its humble grasp in the final act, collapsing in a clatter of blockheaded manhunter-movie cliches."
 Tirdad Derakhshani of The Philadelphia Inquirer gave the film two out of four stars, saying "There's not much here: The characters are paper-thin, and the action is slow, at times agonizingly so."

 Linda Barnard of the Toronto Star gave the film three out of four stars, saying "Douglas is in his element and the throwback, stylized look of the production makes Beyond the Reach an entertaining hit of escapist fun."
 Gary Goldstein of the Los Angeles Times gave the film a negative review, saying "Beyond the Reach is a grueling, unsatisfying thriller that fails the logic test in spectacular ways.
 Joe Neumaier of New York Daily News gave the film one out of five stars, saying "This film, though, lacks any spine.
 Director Jean-Baptiste Léonetti isn’t sure if he’s making a Hemingway-lite faceoff or a hemmed-in horror flick."